envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 2 - Documentation/31 - How should clean code and comments work to.md

 ========== Answer ==========

-Clean code should not replace comments entirely.
+**Clean code should not replace comments entirely**.
 While code should be as readable as possible, comments are still needed to provide context and clarify complex or non-obvious logic.

 ========== Id ==========
 31